 Where AI helps right now

 Document processing and data extraction.
-This is the most mature and immediately valuable application.
-Fund operations involve enormous volumes of unstructured documents — subscription agreements, K-1s, account statements, portfolio company reports, compliance certificates.
+This is the most mature and immediately useful application.
+Fund operations involve enormous volumes of unstructured documents (subscription agreements, K-1s, account statements, portfolio company reports, compliance certificates).
 AI models can extract structured data from these documents with high accuracy, eliminating hours of manual data entry.
-We use this in our own operations and the time savings are measurable and significant.
+We use this in our own operations and the time savings are measurable.

 DDQ and RFP response drafting.
 Due diligence questionnaires are a fact of life for fund managers.
 LPs send them during allocation decisions, and many of the questions are repetitive across questionnaires.
 AI can draft initial responses based on your previous answers, your fund documents, and your operational data.
 A human still reviews and approves every response, but the drafting time drops from hours to minutes.

 Investor communication summaries.
-When you have dozens of LP interactions across email, calls, and meetings, AI can help synthesise these into structured summaries — flagging action items, tracking commitments, and maintaining a record of what was discussed.
-This is particularly useful for investor relations teams managing multiple fund vehicles.
+When you have dozens of LP interactions across email, calls, and meetings, AI can synthesise these into structured summaries (flagging action items, tracking commitments, maintaining a record of what was discussed).
+This is useful for investor relations teams managing multiple fund vehicles.

 Where AI is getting useful

 Portfolio company analysis.
-AI is becoming increasingly capable at processing financial data from portfolio companies — normalising different reporting formats, identifying trends, flagging anomalies.
+AI is getting better at processing financial data from portfolio companies (normalising different reporting formats, identifying trends, flagging anomalies).
 This is not yet reliable enough to replace human judgment, but it is getting good enough to be a useful first pass that highlights what deserves attention.

 Deal sourcing signals.
 Parsing news, social media, patent filings, and job postings to identify companies at inflection points.
 The signal-to-noise ratio is still low, but the tools are improving.
 Most useful as a supplement to your existing sourcing channels, not a replacement.